White horse facing camera while galloping

 cat

 Firstvets – Streetly is a small‑animal veterinary practice established in 1999 and part of the CVS group.
 The practice advertises a broad, general first‑opinion setup (consultations, vaccinations, surgery, dentistry, diagnostics, and nurse clinics), with overnight/weekend emergencies directed to a dedicated emergency service (YourVets).
-From the latest reviews available to us, owners most often mention calm, efficient handling during routine appointments (for example, vaccinations/injections) and pets being put at ease.
-One reviewer flags practical frustrations: prices not being listed on the website and limited opening days.

 Our Score (56/100)